blofin/blofin-api-docs/index.md

 tpOrderPrice | String | Take-profit order price.
 If the price is `-1`, take-profit will be executed at the market price. slTriggerPrice | String | Stop-loss trigger price slOrderPrice | String | Stop-loss order price.
-If the price is `-1`, stop-loss will be executed at the market price. brokerId | String | Broker ID provided by BloFin.<br>A combination of case-sensitive alphanumerics, all numbers, or all letters of up to 16 characters.
+If the price is `-1`, stop-loss will be executed at the market price. algoClientOrderId | String | There will be a value when algo order attaching `clientOrderId` is triggered, or it will be "". algoId | String | Algo ID.
+There will be a value when algo order is triggered, or it will be "". brokerId | String | Broker ID provided by BloFin.<br>A combination of case-sensitive alphanumerics, all numbers, or all letters of up to 16 characters.

 ### GET Active TPSL Orders